Main Content

 Tire Radius

 Physical signal output port that provides the free radius of the tire.
 The radius increases as the tire rotates faster.
-The value has a unit of meter.
+The value has a unit of length.

 Dependencies